badlydrawnrob/python-playground/building-with-fast-api/README.md

 For that reason, you might find yourself better off with a different ORM.
 SQLAlchemy is too complicated for my preferences, so I'd plum for something which is easier and as close to SQL as possible.
 [Peewee](https://docs.peewee-orm.com/en/latest/index.html) seems to fit this bill.

+I didn't like the way SQLModel handled joins (returns a `Tuple User Event`) and Peewee makes a bit more sense `Event` with `User` joined on (`Event.User`).
+However Peewee doesn't do async, but by default neither does SQLite, so we can remove our `async` keywords.
+That's fine for a few hundred (or thousand?) users at once, but you might want to find an async ORM like [Tortoise](https://tortoise.github.io/) or [IceAxe](https://github.com/piercefreeman/iceaxe).
+Optimise when it makes sense to, not prematurely.

+We'll keep the API models and the data models separate.

 ## Setting yourself boundaries